ppetrou/infra_server_webproxy_httpd/README.md

 Dependencies
 ------------

-The following two collections are pre-requisites.
+The following collections are pre-requisites:

 - community.crypto
 - ansible.posix

+The following python modules are pre-requisites on the target host:

+- policycoreutils-python
+- python3-libselinux

 Example Playbook
 ----------------